iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > I have been entering data every day since installing this over 9 months ago.
 I now have a new phone and my also no longer have access to my email address I used to register with, do sapdly won't be using the app anymore.<br> :date: __2021-03-09 16:33:55__

 > I'm not recieving updates like other which is frustrating.
 I have information regarding vaccine to input.<br> :date: __2021-03-08 08:05:11__

-> Update: there is still a blank white space where the graphs should be.
-All you see is the covid case figure, 'Dec-Mar' on the horizontal axis & 'Share the graph', nothing else.
-Ditto for the UK map: that's become invisible too.
-I contacted Zoe, have now had a response asking for screenshots which I sent a few days ago.
-Still awaiting a resolution to this issue...I opened the app today to report in: still no graphs or maps...It is a good app, but I do wish they would hurry up & resolve this.<br> :date: __2021-03-07 13:08:50__